 For useful tips for talking about feelings, see Skills for Care advice.
 For further guidance on coronavirus for those with learning disabilities please see the Mencap website, which includes easy-read materials.

-It can be particularly hard for teenagers to stay home and stop socialising at a time when they are becoming more independent.
+It can be particularly hard for teenagers to socially distance at a time when they are becoming more independent.
 Teenagers often feel invincible and so can also feel immune from the virus.
-Many parents/carers will be experiencing pushback from their teenagers when they tell them that they cannot get together with friends.
+Many parents/carers will be experiencing pushback from their teenagers when they tell them that they cannot get together with larger groups of friends or hug loved ones.

-- Help them feel part of the solution by letting them know how much their sacrifice is appreciated to stay home, save lives and protect the NHS.
+- Help them feel part of the solution by letting them know how much their sacrifice is appreciated.
 Remind them that no one knows if they or their friends might be Coronavirus carriers who have no symptoms, and therefore are at a high risk of spreading the virus.
 Point out the dangers the virus can cause to other people if they unintentionally help spread the virus.

 - Acknowledge your teenager’s feelings and how difficult staying at home and dealing with change can be at their stage of life.
 Offer them reassurance that this is temporary and that they can cope until it ends.
 Remind them that restrictions can end sooner if we all support the effort to stop the spread of the Coronavirus.